-- 1. To explore creative writing genres (Poetry, Drama ,Fiction) through practical writing classes - 2.
-To build on the foundation of basic knowledge of students' interest in creative writing - 3.
+w r ing genres (Poetry, Drama ,Fiction) through practical writing classes

+- 2. To build on the foundation of basic knowledge of students' interest in creative writing - 3.
 To develop ones' own style of writing through reading, discussion and experimenting in writing - 4.
 To encourage students' to get their works published using traditional means and modern media - 5.
 To encourage students' to use modern media in their creative effort - 6.
 To create a writing portfolio for each student.

-2. Learning Outcomes: By the end of the course the student will:
+6. Learning Outcomes: By the end of the course the student will :